 Due to travel restrictions and border closures put in place as a result of the COVID-19 pandemic, very few domestic aviation services in regional Australia remained commercially viable.
 Air transport is critical for many regional communities.

-The Australian Government has therefore committed up to $198 million over two years from 2019-20, through the Regional Airline Network Support (RANS) Program.
+The Australian Government has therefore committed up to $198 million over three financial years from 2019-20, through the Regional Airline Network Support (RANS) Program.
 RANS is facilitating the continued operation of a minimum network of passenger flights to regional and remote communities across Australia during the COVID-19 pandemic.
 Without the support of the Australian Government, many regional locations would not have air connectivity.
-More than 110 regional or remote locations across all states and territories are receiving flights under the Program.
+More than 110 regional or remote locations across all states and territories have received flights under the Program.

 RANS flights are carrying essential medical and service workers to remote areas, and enabling people living in regional locations to travel to major cities to access medical treatment and other services.
 A number of the flights service remote Indigenous communities, including island communities, which are particularly reliant on access to services via air.